20 Best Hill Stations in India: Popular Hill Stations for Holidays in India

 Main Attractions in Ooty: Avalanche Valley, Dolphin’s Nose, Lamb’s Rock, Rose Gardens, Kalhatti Falls, Doddabetta Peak, Nilgiri Mountain Railways, Botanical Gardens, Emerald Lake.

 Darjeeling: Lure of Black Tea

-Perched on a mountain ridge at the elevation of 6, 710 feet with awe inspiring views of the Himalayan Peaks and verdant tea estates, Darjeeling is soothing to eyes, refreshing for mind and uplifting for the soul.
+Perched on a mountain ridge at the elevation of 6, 710 feet with awe-inspiring views of the Himalayan Peaks and verdant tea estates, Darjeeling is soothing to the eyes, refreshing for the mind, and uplifting for the soul.

-Things to do in Darjeeling could range from visits to monasteries, parks, historical places and tea estates to a ride on the “toy train.”
-Best time to visit this hill town is from November till January.
-For a luxury experience and tea walks, stay at Glenburn Tea Estate surrounded by emerald tea plantation and awesome views of Kangchenjunga peak of Himalaya.
+Things to do in Darjeeling could range from visits to monasteries, parks, historical places, and tea estates to a ride on the “toy train.”
+The best time to visit this hill town is from November till January.
+For a luxury experience and tea walks, stay at Glenburn Tea Estate surrounded by an emerald tea plantation and awesome views of the Kangchenjunga peak of Himalaya.